 A popular thing to do here is purchase bronze coins at the entrance and drop them in all 108 bowls.
-The money given goes to the monks, and towards the overall upkeep and renovation of Wat Pho.
-Plus, it makes a fun ringing sound as the coins fall into the bowls, a sound you will constantly hear while visiting!
+The money goes to the monks and towards the overall upkeep and renovation of Wat Pho.
+It makes a fun ringing sound, which you will constantly hear while here!

 Still more from Bangkok to come!